Rails applications might be easy to develop but they do rely on a number of things. Let’s explore them:

 - Quite importantly, most Application Servers are slower than web servers.
 Most popular web servers are written in C or C++ which by the virtue of design are very fast.

-Application Servers are called Application Servers for a reason - you should confuse them, or try to replace them with web servers.
+Application Servers are called Application Servers for a reason - you should not be confused about them, or try to replace them with web servers.

 This one’s a no-brainer.
 If your application saves data somewhere, it would need a database.
 For most basic purposes, a Relational Database Management System is required.
 That might not be the case for all applications - some might not depend on a RDBMS at all and can work with NoSQL solutions like MongoDB or CouchDB and then there can be some which do not save any data (for example, a chat application server might not want to save the chats it transmits).